Previous dayApril 28, 2026Next day

 71.0 km---✓ ReviewedUSGS →

-At 17:32 UTC on April 28, 2026, a magnitude 2.0 tremor occurred 20 km S of Perryville, Alaska.
+Seismographs logged a magnitude 2.0 earthquake 20 km S of Perryville, Alaska with origin time 17:32 UTC on April 28, 2026.
 The event originated approximately 71.0 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 55.732°N, -159.116°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 55.732°, -159.116°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28